 As always, I have not read any of Griffin’s answers.

-If there’s a question you’d like me to answer, submit it to Griffin here, and maybe he’ll select it for a future mail bag.
+If there’s a question you’d like me to answer, email it to email@example.com and maybe he’ll select it for a future mail bag.
 Fingers crossed!

 After reading your interview with Carlos Delgado, the first thing that came to my mind was what a great bench coach he would make!
 It seems like Demarlo Hale is in the mix every off season for manager’s position, do you believe there would be any interest from Delgado to take that position?
 I would love to see him teach his brand of professionalism!

 Uh… really?
 I mean, I get that Delgado was a great player and talks a good game, but how is this sort of thing remotely on anyone’s radar?
 Just kinda utterly pointless, if you ask me.